 - Keep track of the amount of money that your customers still owe you and the amount of money that you still owe your vendors

-Say you are moving to Wafeq on the 1st of January.
-You will need to import all your unpaid invoices as of the 31st of December.
+In order to set up your customers opening balances, you will need to import all your unpaid invoices balances as of the 31st of December.

 To import the invoices balances only: